-Every crime is serious, but police and prosecutors take crimes of domestic violence especially seriously.
+Every crime is serious, but crimes involving domestic violence tend to be met with significant public backlash and outrage.
 Accusations of domestic violence can not only lead to your arrest, but to the sullying of your character and reputation in the community.
 Penalties for convictions can be very severe, including harsh jail sentences.
 Being charged with domestic violence can be overwhelming, confusing, and make you feel like the system is working against you.

 At The Law Offices of Lloyd Long, our compassionate Bucks County domestic violence defense lawyers have years of experience fighting for those accused of domestic violence to have their side of the story told.
 We will leave no stone unturned as we work to protect your rights and get the charges against you downgraded or dismissed.
 For a free consultation, call our firm today at (215) 302-0171.

 Domestic violence is not actually one, single charge in the state of Pennsylvania.
 Instead, there are many different charges that could be classified as domestic violence.
 In fact, the charge does not even have to relate to actual, physical violence.
 Things such as harassment or inappropriate touching that are non-violent or sexual in nature can be classified as domestic violence under Pennsylvania law.

-The common denominator amongst these charges classified as domestic violence is that the alleged victim shares some sort of close or special relationship with the accused.
+The common denominator amongst domestic violence charges is that the alleged victim shares some sort of close or special relationship with the accused.
 This could be a family relationship, such as a mother assaulting her child, a romantic relationship, such as abuse between two partners, or a relationship between cohabitants such as roommates.
 In certain situations, ex-partners and ex-roommates can be charged with domestic violence as well.

 A domestic violence classification means that the case will be handled differently in some ways and harsher penalties, such as higher fines and longer jail sentences, may apply if convicted.
 Some of the more common underlying charges that constitute domestic violence if they happen between certain people include the following:

 - Aggravated assault